Joecstarr/thesis/sections/software/documentation/interfaces/notation.md

 ###### Encode Function

-The encode function takes in the string representation of a knot notation, processes the string and stores the computational representation into a notation data structure.
+The encode function takes in the string representation of a knot notation, processes the string, and stores the computational representation into a notation data structure.

 ###### Decode Function

-The decode function takes in a computational representation of a notation data structure, and processes it into a string representation of a knot notation.
+The decode function takes in a computational representation of a notation data structure and processes it into a string representation of a knot notation.